gmum/points2nerf/README.md

 Note:
 - <shapenet_name> is required if you want evaluation to find original `.obj` files in order to sample and compare points position with model reconstruction.
+- training requires considerable ammount of GPU memory, it can be reduced by changing parameters in the `config` files (`N_samples`, `N_rand`, `chunk` sizes for target NeRF networks and the Hypernetwork)